Remember last year when I mentioned my alter ego? The one I call Tina?

 Practical Info for Visiting the Ruins of Ibra

-Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari (225 Rial/$585 total for 3 days) so we slept in the desert this night.
+Where to Stay: we were on this 3 day, 2 night organized tour with Bediyah Safari (225 Rial/$585 total for 3 days – UPDATE Jan 2018: the offered tour has since changed and looks like it now visits a turtle reserve and sleeps in desert camps instead of alone on the desert floor with no people around.
+Bediyah Safari is flexible though so I would ask if it’s possible to sleep independently in tents away from the resorts and hotel camps) so we slept in the desert this night.
 The modern town of Ibra does have a small selection of hotels if you’re going at it alone.
 You can find a few options here.

 What to Wear: this is not a super touristy area and the Omani people still inhabit this ancient village.
 It’s respectful for female visitors to cover up their arms and legs.
 I wore long pants with a loose fitting tank top and linen cardigan with sleeves that went past my elbows (see pic from Ibra above).
 A maxi dress with cardigan would also work well here.
 Men can wear long pants with a short sleeve T-shirt.